cryptobuks/Crypto-RPC-1/README.md

 # Crypto-RPC
-Scripts for interacting with crypto nodes
+Scripts for interacting with crypto nodes / daemon